ljungmark/pagestick/README.md

 ## Features
 * Can automatically pick dark or light theme based on system settings
     * This feature is disabled when actively choosing a certain theme
-  * This feature can be re-enabled if the visitor switches back to `automatic`
+    * This feature can be re-enabled if the visitor switches back to `automatic` theme
 * Remembers your preferred theme for next visit

 ## Usage
-* Initialize the functionality and attach event listeners.
-Below is an example that would listen to buttons that has the classes `js-changeTheme` in combination with a `data-theme="theme-name"` data attribute.
+* Initialize the functionality and attach event listeners
 ```js
 const pagestick = new Pagestick();
 window.matchMedia('(prefers-color-scheme: dark)').addListener(_ => pagestick.changeTheme());